-6.7 Mr Christopher Glasson in his report noted that irrigation area is located on both sides of State Highway 83 east of Otematata.
-It was a contained landscape on a lake terrace with exotic trees, pasture and farm buildings.
-Mr Glasson considered that the site had high visibility from the road, but low to moderate sensitivity to change and moderate to high absorption capacity due to its modified landscape.
-6.8 Mr Glasson considered that the absence of a buffer between the site and road would create moderate adverse effects that required mitigation.
-However his recommended solution was a buffer between the irrigated area and the lake edge (rather than the road) to be retained as tussock grassland, native shrubland and willows.
+- 6.6 Mr Christopher Glasson in his report noted that irrigation area is located above the south side of SH3.
+It includes a vineyard, grazing and other rural components such as pylons, water tanks, roads and shelterbelts.
+Mr Glasson considered that the site had low visibility, low sensitivity and moderate naturalness.
+In his opinion, the site had a moderate to high absorption capacity except for area adjacent to road which is more visible. - 6.7 Mr Glasson considered that the absence of a buffer between the site and road would create moderate adverse effects that required mitigation.
+He recommended a buffer between the irrigated area and SH83 to be retained as native shrubland and tussock.
 With these measures he considered that any adverse effects on landscape and amenity would be less than minor.